rolandmueller/bigdata/streamlit.md

 # Deliverables

-* Add the URL to the Github Repository
+* Add the URL to the GitHub Repository
 * and the URL to your deployed prototype in the Moodle